mjastad/calm_workshop/lab6/calm_workshop_lab6.rst

 To follow this tutorial, you will need:

 - One CentOS v7 server to host Ansible.
-Follow the steps in `configure centos server v7`__ to create a non-root user.
+Follow the steps in configure-centos-server-v7_ to create a non-root user.
 - Make sure you can connect to the server using a password-less_ connection/session.

 **Step 1 — Installing Ansible**